richardfan1126/richardfan1126.github.io/_posts/2024-01-18-can-we-use-aws-sourcevpc-condition-without-a-vpc-endpoint.markdown

 The AWS API call is not going to the resource itself (i.e., _The CLI is not talking to the RDS instance "Hey!
 I want to stop you"_).
 Instead, the API is going to an AWS API endpoint (_in this case, `rds.us-east-1.amazonaws.com`_), which is owned by AWS and sits outside of the VPC. (i.e., _The CLI is talking to AWS, "Hey!
 I want to stop that instance, please do it"_).

-To reach the AWS API endpoint, the traffic must either go through the Internet or a VPC endpoint inside the VPC.
+To reach the AWS API endpoint, the traffic must either go through the AWS backbone network or a VPC endpoint inside the VPC.
 (The blue line in the above diagram).

 We CANNOT create an AWS API endpoint inside a VPC, so there is no such "AWS API call within a VPC" (The red line in the above diagram doesn't exist)

+_Correction: The previous version wrongly stated that traffic going out of Internet Gateway to the AWS API endpoint is through the public Internet.
+But in fact, it is routed through the AWS backbone network._
+_However, this change doesn't affect the conclusion of this blog post._

 ### The way IAM knows the API request's context